The 10 Best Family-Friendly Things To Do In South Africa

 There are many places to go on a family-friendly safari in South Africa.
 If you want a malaria free safari, stick to the game reserves of the Western and Eastern Capes.
 If you’re prepared to take precautions against malaria, the Kruger National Park is well worth a visit.

-Read more about family-friendly accommodation in the Kruger and what to expect from an African safari with kids.
+You might like to know what to expect from an African safari with kids.
 We’ve also written a quick guide to spotting wildlife on safari to help increase your chances of seeing the Big 5 (Lion, Elephant, Leopard, Cape Buffalo and Rhino) and what to take on safari.

 South Africa is the best country in the world to take a safari with kids as it has the largest number of family-friendly safaris and safari lodges.
 There are also lots of self-drive options (essentially DIY safaris), which means you can plan a reasonably budget African safari.